-GROUP SIZE 10 - 16 Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
-DAY 1 - Join trip in Kolkata (Calcutta) Our trip begins this evening in Kolkata (Calcutta).
+Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.

+DAY 1 - Join trip in Kolkata (Calcutta)

+Arrive in Kolkata (Calcutta).
 Once the capital of British India, Kolkata has had a turbulent past.
 It was central to the struggle for Indian independence and thousands of Bengali refugees came here at the start of the 1900's.
 It is a city of striking contrasts and can be overwhelming initially, but the unusual sights, pungent smells and the chaotic sounds of the country's second largest city are an experience unique to India.
-Flights to Kolkata often arrive in the middle of the night, so while the trip begins today we will expect some of the group to arrive in the early hours of day two.